jquast/wcwidth/docs/intro.rst

 Corrections may be automatically applied depending on the detected or given terminal software name beginning with wcwidth release 0.8.0.
-This allows to correct widths for terminal software that differs from the python wcwidth standard_.
+This allows to correct widths for terminal software that differs from the python wcwidth specification_.
 These corrections are sourced from the `jquast/ucs-detect`_ project.

 The ``term_program`` parameter is available on all width-measuring functions: `wcstwidth()`_,